MartinBradbury/walking-the-wainwrights/README.md

 ![Mobile burger navigation button](/readme_imgs/navbar/navbarmburger.png)
 ![Mobile dropdown navigation menu](/readme_imgs/navbar/navbarmdrop.png)

 #### Signed in status
 ![Not signed in](/readme_imgs/navbar/navbarnotlogged.png)
 ![Signed in](/readme_imgs/navbar/navbarlogged.png)

 ### Hero image Carousel

-The hero image is a carousel of 3 images the site admin has the opportunity to change at any point in django admin.
+The hero image is a carousel of 3 images the site admin has the opportunity to change at any point in Django admin.
 The carousel can rotates each image on all devices or can be manually invoked by clicking the left or right arrow.

 #### Carousel Desktop
 ![Carousel images Desktop](/readme_imgs/Carousel/carouseld.png)